orbitdb/field-manual/01 Tutorial/01 Tutorial.md

 * The general format will oscillate between writing and reading code, and *What Just Happened* sections that explain in depth what happens on a technical level when the code is run.
 * OrbitDB works in both node.js and in the browser, and this tutorial will not focus on one or the other.
 Stay on your toes.

-### What am I building?
+### What will I build?

-You'll build, step by step, an app that provides royalty-free sheet music on demand for musicians.
+You will build, step by step, an app that provides royalty-free sheet music on demand for musicians, based on their instrument.

 There will be a repository of royalty-free sheet music, and it will display piece of sheet music at random on a per-instrument basis.
 Users can also submit music and share music between other users and groups of users.